District Admin Imposes Two-month Ban On Drones Amid Heightened Security Concerns - UrduPoint

 District Admin Imposes Two-month Ban On Drones Amid Heightened Security Concerns

-ABBOTTABAD, (UrduPoint / Pakistan Point News - 8th May, 2025) In light of the prevailing national security situation and rising concerns about public safety, the district administration of Abbottabad has imposed a comprehensive ban on the use of all types of drones for a period of two months.
+ABBOTTABAD, (UrduPoint / Pakistan Point News - 9th May, 2025) In light of the prevailing national security situation and rising concerns about public safety, the district administration of Abbottabad on Friday has imposed a comprehensive ban on the use of all types of drones for a period of two months.

 Violators of the ban will face legal action, including fines and possible imprisonment under the relevant provisions of Section 144.
 Authorities have urged the public to cooperate and report any suspicious drone activity to the nearest police station.